SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/05-Homework.md

 ! \{**forceUser**\}
 ! \{**forceUser**\}"

-- In case **there are not force users** who participate in the specified side, you should not print the information about this side.
+- In case **there are not force users** who are in the specified side, you should not print the information about this side of the force at all.

 ### Examples
 | **Input** | **Output** |